sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 .. math:: \bar{X} = \frac{1}{N} \sum_{i=1}^N X_i

-In all honesty, I can’t imagine that all this mathematical notation helps clarify the concept of the mean at all.
-In fact, it’s really just a fancy way of writing out the same thing I said in words: add all the values up and then divide by the total number of items.
-However, that’s not really the reason I went into all that detail.
-My goal was to try to make sure that everyone reading this book is clear on the notation that we’ll be using throughout the
+In all honesty, I can not imagine that all this mathematical notation helps clarify the concept of the mean at all.
+In fact, it is really just a fancy way of writing out the same thing I said in words: add all the values up and then divide by the total number of items.
+However, that is not really the reason I went into all that detail.
+My goal was to try to make sure that everyone reading this book is clear on the notation that we will be using throughout the
 book: *X̄* for the mean, Σ for the idea of summation, *X*\ :sub:`i` for the *i*-th observation, and *N* for the total number of observations.
-We’re going to be re-using these symbols a fair bit so it’s important that you understand them well enough to be able to “read” the equations, and to be able to see that it’s just saying “add up lots of things and then divide by another thing”.
+We are going to be re-using these symbols a fair bit so it is important that you understand them well enough to be able to “read” the equations, and to be able to see that it is just saying “add up lots of things and then divide by another thing”.

 Calculating the mean in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Okay, that’s the maths.
+Okay, that is the maths.
 So how do we get the magic computing box to do
 the work for us?
 When the number of observations starts to become large
-it’s much easier to do these sorts of calculations using a computer.
+it is much easier to do these sorts of calculations using a computer.
 To
 calculate the mean using all the data we can use jamovi.
 The first step
 is to click on the ``Exploration`` button and then click ``Descriptives``.
 Then you can highlight the ``afl.margins`` variable and click the ``→`` to